hongsunjang/pipe-bd/NAS/README.md

 # Pipe-BD implementation for neural architecture search

 ## baseline
-The code implementation is based on ProxylessNAS (ICLR'19) We modifiy 'timm' from Pytorch Image Models( https://github.com/huggingface/pytorch-image-models )
+The code implementation is based on ProxylessNAS (ICLR'19).

+We modifiy "timm" from "Pytorch Image Models"( https://github.com/huggingface/pytorch-image-models ).

 ## How to run
 - First you need to pretrain teachers